-Isolated from vineyards in the Mediterranean-like conditions of the Western Cape in South Africa, and after many years of success, T-77® has found its niche in Andermatt’s broad portfolio of biocontrol products to combat these fungal diseases.
+Isolated from vineyards in the Mediterranean-like conditions of the Western Cape in South Africa and after many years of success, T-77 has found its niche in Andermatt’s broad portfolio of biocontrol products to combat these fungal diseases in certain markets.

 Viticulture in Europe